WasteAid is a charitable company registered in England, registered charity number 1160263.

 - Contact us through the following channels: online, email, phone, SMS, social media or post

 We may also receive information about you from third parties – but only if you’ve given them permission to share your information.

 Where we collect information from

 WasteAid may collect information in the following ways:

-- When you give us information directly: You may provide your details to us when you request specific information, make a donation, campaign for us or participate in one of our events.
+- When you give us information directly: You may provide your details to us when you request specific information, make a donation, purchase from the online shop, campaign for us or participate in one of our events.
 We may work with a professional fundraising agency, which will collect this information on our behalf, but please be assured we are still responsible for your data.